dashpay/docs/merchants/getting-started.rst

 the **COLLECT** button at the bottom of the screen.
 The app will generate a QR code for your customer to scan.
-Once payment is complete, you will be able to create a new invoice by tapping **Next Payment**, or view the status of your invoices by tapping the menu button in the top left corner or checking the **Invoices** section of the administration backend.
+Once payment is complete, you will be able to create a new invoice by tapping **Next Payment**, or view the status of your invoices by tapping the **menu button** in the top left corner of the keypad, or checking the **Invoices** section of the administration backend.
 Withdrawals are processed to the address you specified shortly after payment is complete.

 .. image:: img/anypay-enter.png
    :width: 200px